 - 1.1 Describe the roles that interested parties may play, and responsibilities they may have, in the provision of benefits, including the following:

-- · The State.
+- · The State

-- Any other central body within the jurisdiction.
+- Any other central body within the jurisdiction

-- Employers.
+- Employers

-- Individuals.
+- Individuals

-- Trustees.
+- Trustees

-- Actuaries.
+- Actuaries

-- Investment advisers.
+- · Investment advisers

-- Other advisers.
+- · Other advisers.

-- 1.2 Discuss the factors which influence the provision of benefits by the State, employers in the public and private sectors and individuals.
+- 1.2 Discuss the factors that influence the provision of benefits by the State, employers in the public and private sectors and individuals.

 - 1.3 Discuss the main saving alternatives to pension savings available to individuals.

 - 1.4 Discuss the issues surrounding sponsor covenant, including:

-- What is meant by sponsor covenant.
+- what is meant by sponsor covenant.

-- When/how it may be measured.
+- · when/how it may be measured.

-- Integration with funding and investment.
+- integration with funding and investment.